Framework-R-D/phlex-design/workflows/wirecell-charge-waveform-sim-doc.rst

 Next, another transform is applied to the *ConvolvedDepos* sequence, in this case applying a user-supplied *noise* algorithm, yielding a *NoisyConvolvedDepos* object for each time bin.

-Finally, a *fold* HOF is applied to the *NoisyConvolvedDepos* sequence corresponding to the trigger record, to create a single *DigitizedWaveform* object associated with the trigger record.
+Finally, a *fold* HOF is applied to the *NoisyConvolvedDepos* data product sequence corresponding to each trigger record, to create a single *DigitizedWaveform* object associated with the trigger record.
 This fold employs a user-written *digitize* algorithm, which is presented with one *NoisyConvolvedDepos* object, and a *DigitizedWaveform* object to be updated, each time it is called.
 The *digitize* algorithm is called one for each *NoisyConvolvedDepos* object in the sequence.
-When the fold is complete, the then-finalized *DigitizedWaveform* object is put into the trigger record, where it would be available to downstream algorithms.
+When the fold is complete, the then-finalized *DigitizedWaveform* object is put into the trigger record, where it is available to downstream algorithms.

 .. rubric:: Footnotes